 - free solution customization;

-- flexibility of open source software for integration into other solutions;
+- the flexibility of open-source software for integration into other solutions;

 - opportunity to change and upgrade their systems easily due to a large number of open code programmers.

 There are certain advantages for developers too.
 These include: